-Field Description Content Cache Enabled Enables or disables the content cache.
+- Field Description Content Cache Enabled Enables or disables the content cache.
 If unchecked, all content caching is turned off.
 Caching of frequently requested file resources will improve the response time for these resources.
 Turn off only for debugging purposes.
-Maximum size of the disk cache The maximum size of the disk cache, in bytes.
-The total size of all files in the cache is always less than or equal to this.
+Maximum size of the The maximum size of the disk cache, in bytes.
+The total size of all files disk cache in the cache is always less than or equal to this.
 If set to 0, the disk cache is disabled.
 In general, make this cache large enough to store the remainder of frequently used files after you have determined the in-memory cache size (see the description of "Maximum size of the in-memory cache" below).

-Field Description Maximum size of any file that will be cached in the disk cache The maximum size of any file that is cached in the disk cache, in bytes.
-Files less than or equal to this size but too large for the in-memory cache are cached in the disk cache.
+Maximum size of any The maximum size of any file that is cached in the disk cache, in file that will be cached bytes. in the disk cache Files less than or equal to this size but too large for the in-memory cache are cached in the disk cache.
 Files greater than this size are not cached.
-Maximum size of the in- memory cache The maximum size of the in-memory cache, in bytes.
-The total size of all files in the cache is always less than or equal to this.
-If set to 0, the inmemory cache is effectively disabled.
+Maximum size of the in-The maximum size of the in-memory cache, in bytes.
+The total size of memory cache all files in the cache is always less than or equal to this.
+If set to 0, the in-memory cache is effectively disabled.
 In general, make this size as large as possible without causing excessive paging activity on your system.
-Maximum size of any file that will be cached in the in-memory cache The maximum size of any file that is cached in the in-memory cache, in bytes.
-Files less than or equal to this size will be cached in the in-memory cache.
-Directory for disk cache entries The directory in which the disk cache entries are stored.
-By default, this is a subdirectory of the application server's installation directory.
+Maximum size of any The maximum size of any file that is cached in the in-memory cache, file that will be cached in bytes.
+Files less than or equal to this size will be cached in the inin the in-memory cache memory cache.
+Directory for disk cache The directory in which the disk cache entries are stored.
+By default, entries this is a subdirectory of the application server's installation directory.
 The server tries to create this directory if it doesn't exist.
 The server also tries to clear all the cache files from this directory when it starts up.
 (You might want to have a directory that is dedicated to the cache.)
-If the server cannot find or create this directory, the disk cache is disabled.
+If the server cannot find or create this directory, the disk cache is disabled. - 5 Specify settings as follows: